vrahadraizada/vrahadraizada/README.md

 - 🌱 I’m currently learning Video Editing
 - 🤔 I’m looking for help with VelocityX documentation.
 - 💬 Ask me anything about Flutter | Firebase or any tech stuff
-- 📫 How to reach me: LinkedIN - /vrahad
+- 📫 How to reach me:  (LinkedIN)- (www.linkedin.com/in/vrahad)
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I am not funny, but I want to be
+- ⚡ Fun fact: I am not funny, but I want to be.